Future of farming

 Orchard fruit management

-Animal welfare standards
+Animal welfare and health standards

 Advances in livestock husbandry